Challenges in commercial real estate

 2. Evaluate waste management systems and policies

-3. Consider setting goals for diversity, equity, and inclusion
+3. Consider setting goals for diversity, equity, and inclusion (DEI)

 4. Develop ties with the local community and partner with local businesses